-A sample of the medicines administration records was reviewed.
-All of the records reviewed were found to have been fully and accurately completed.
+A sample of the medicines administration records was reviewed and these were found to have been accurately completed.
 The records were filed once completed.

 Controlled drugs are medicines which are subject to strict legal controls and legislation.
 They commonly include strong pain killers.
 The receipt, administration and disposal of controlled drugs should be recorded in the controlled drug record book.
 There were satisfactory arrangements in place for the management of controlled drugs.